Alpha-synuclein: Clinical significance

 A prion form of the protein alpha-synuclein may be a causal agent for the disease multiple system atrophy.

 Self-replicating "prion-like" amyloid assemblies of alpha-synuclein have been described that are invisible to the amyloid dye Thioflavin T and that can acutely spread in neurons in vitro and in vivo.

 Antibodies against alpha-synuclein have replaced antibodies against ubiquitin as the gold standard for immunostaining of Lewy bodies.
 The central panel in the figure to the right shows the major pathway for protein aggregation.
 Monomeric α-synuclein is natively unfolded in solution but can also bind to membranes in an α-helical form.
 It seems likely that these two species exist in equilibrium within the cell, although this is unproven.
 From in vitro work, it is clear that unfolded monomer can aggregate first into small oligomeric species that can be stabilized by β-sheet-like interactions and then into higher molecular weight insoluble fibrils.
-In a cellular context, there is some evidence that the presence of lipids can promote oligomer formation: α-synuclein can also form annular, pore-like structures that interact with membranes.
+In a cellular context, there is some evidence that the presence of lipids can promote oligomer formation: α-synuclein can also form annular, pore-like structures that interact with membranes, allowing small molecules to be translocated from one side of the membrane to the other through the hollow oligomer.
 The deposition of α-synuclein into pathological structures such as Lewy bodies is probably a late event that occurs in some neurons.
 On the left hand side are some of the known modifiers of this process.
 Electrical activity in neurons changes the association of α-synuclein with vesicles and may also stimulate polo-like kinase 2 (PLK2), which has been shown to phosphorylate α-synuclein at Ser129.
 Other kinases have also been proposed to be involved.
 As well as phosphorylation, truncation through proteases such as calpains, and nitration, probably through nitric oxide (NO) or other reactive nitrogen species that are present during inflammation, all modify synuclein such that it has a higher tendency to aggregate.
 The addition of ubiquitin (shown as a black spot) to Lewy bodies is probably a secondary process to deposition.
 On the right are some of the proposed cellular targets for α-synuclein mediated toxicity, which include (from top to bottom) ER-golgi transport, synaptic vesicles, mitochondria and lysosomes and other proteolytic machinery.
 In each of these cases, it is proposed that α-synuclein has detrimental effects, listed below each arrow, although at this time it is not clear if any of these are either necessary or sufficient for toxicity in neurons.